 And Gloucester Goes Retro is a street festival celebrating vintage cars, clothes and music.

-Finally, looking forward, Cheltenham’s world-famous Literature Festival returns from October 6th – 15th, celebrating everything from the classics to new and emerging writers over a packed 10-day programme.
+Finally, looking forward, Cheltenham’s world-famous Literature Festival returns from October 10th to the 19th 2025, celebrating everything from the classics to new and emerging writers over a packed 10-day programme.

 With so much on offer to keep you and your family entertained, what’s not to love about all these fantastic ideas about what to do in The Cotswolds?
 If you’re planning a visit, browse our collection of Cotswold holiday cottages and find the perfect place to stay!